-On January 6, 2021the Fukuoka prefectural government of Japan announced that the names, location, and age of 9500 people infected with COVID-19 had been leaked on the Internet.
+On January 6, 2021the Fukuoka prefectural government of Japan announced that the names, locations, and ages of 9500 people infected with COVID-19 had been leaked on the Internet.
 The breach occurred when a government employee mistakenly sent a link to the Excel file stored on Google Drive to an outsider.
 The file was accessible via the Internet for over a month.

 However, protecting the storage and transfer of the information is not enough.
 If access is mistakenly provided by human error as in this case, the information may still fall into the wrong hands.
 Password encryption is the most popular method of protecting sensitive data files, but it too can be breached if the password is re-shared.
 Furthermore, password encryption does nothing to prevent leakage of the information by the intended recipient.
 If the healthcare provider decrypts the file, which he can do because he has the password, and then re-shares the unencrypted file with others, the information is breached.